phpvms/docs/docs/help.md

   required, depending on the issue.
 If you're not sure how to get them, ask your host.
 They're often found in cPanel, under Error Logs.
 - Exported data data - see below
-- Any and all other relevent details
+- Any other relevant details

 ---

 ## Enable Debug and Debugging

-- Look at the logs - they're located in `storage/logs`
+- Look at the logs—they're located in `storage/logs`
 - Enable debug logging and the Laravel Debug Toolbar, open your `.env`
   - `APP_DEBUG` to `true`
   - `DEBUG_TOOLBAR` to `true` (if you want the debug toolbar)